Scurrlin/cost_of_virtuosity/spec.md

 ### api_to_sql.py

-**Purpose**: Fetch data and store in a normalized SQLite database with analytical views.
+**Purpose**: Fetches data and stores it in a normalized SQLite database with analytical views.

 **Entry Point**: `main()`